cannyyoung/SeniorDesignMiniProject/README.md

 As an addition.
 I decided that the photo taken through the app should be saved in memory instead of cache.
 Hence, I have used the camera roll package in order to save my photos: https://github.com/react-native-cameraroll/react-native-cameraroll.

-The videos and photos of the app can be found in the screenshots and Videos folder of this repo
+The videos and photos of the app can be found in the **Screenshots and Videos** folder of this repo